fernando-mc/python3-workshop/part4.md

 Parameters should have names that usefully describe what they are used for in the function.

-**Note:** The words parameters and arguments are seemingly interchangeable in reference the input to functions.
+**Note:** The words parameters and arguments are seemingly interchangeable in reference to the input to functions.
 The distinction isn't really important right now, but if you're curious: in function signatures the input is called parameters, and when you are calling the function the input is called arguments.

 #### Step 2: Do useful work inside the function